 - Former employees and graduates of the University are not eligible to be external examiners until an interval of at least three years has elapsed.
-The external examiner should have had no formal academic contact with the research student during the period of research candidature and, although reciprocity may be more difficult to avoid than for taught programmes, examiners should not normally be appointed from Faculties where University members of staff have recently examined for the same subject if at all possible.
-Similarly, external examiners would not normally be expected to be reappointed if they have examined a research student at this University within the last two years.
-Staff in the University or the Accredited Institution are ineligible to act as external examiners for University of Southampton awards.
-University/Accredited Institution staff with appropriate expertise may however be appointed as internal examiners for University research students provided they have not been involved in the supervision of the research student, and vice-versa.
+The external examiner should have had no formal academic contact with the candidate during the period of research candidature and, although reciprocity may be more difficult to avoid than for taught courses, examiners should not normally be appointed from Faculties where University members of staff have recently examined for the same subject if at all possible.
+Staff in the University or the Accredited Institutions are ineligible to act as external examiners for University of Southampton awards.
+University/Accredited Institution staff with appropriate expertise may however be appointed as internal examiners for University candidates provided they have not been involved in the supervision of the candidate, and vice-versa.

 The viva voce Examination

-- A supervisor should be available to provide clarification at the viva voce examination if requested by the examiners.
-Normally, members of the supervisory team will not be present at the viva voce examination, but at the request of the research student, one member of the supervisory team may be invited.
-Where the research student wishes a supervisor to be invited, s/he should submit a request in writing to the Faculty Graduate School Office.
-A supervisor who is requested to attend by the research student will not play an active role in the examination, neither will supervisors be appointed as examiners nor take part in the judgement of the thesis under consideration.
+- A supervisor should be available to provide clarification at the oral examination if requested by the examiners.
+At the request of the candidate, one or more members of the supervisory team may be invited.
+A main (or other) supervisor who is requested to attend by the candidate will not play an active role in the examination, neither will supervisors be appointed as examiners nor take part in the judgement of the thesis under consideration.

 Recommendations of Examiners

-- In exceptional circumstances (e.g. where it is not possible for one of the parties to attend the viva voce examination in person) video conferencing or other suitable technical communication arrangements can be made for conduct of the viva voce examination, provided all parties are agreeable to these arrangements and all necessary safeguards are in place to facilitate the smooth running of the examination.
-Only in extreme circumstances should a research student be permitted to undertake a viva voce examination in a different room from the examiners.
-The Faculty should seek specialist advice from iSolutions as to the best method of facilitating a viva voce examination via video conference.
+In certain circumstances (eg where it is not possible for one of the parties to attend the viva in person) video conferencing or other suitable technical communication arrangements can be made for conduct of the viva, provided all parties are agreeable to these arrangements and all necessary safeguards are in place to facilitate the smooth running of the examination.

-- In preparing for and conducting the viva voce examination arrangements will be made, where necessary, to accommodate the requirements of research students with special communication needs.
+In preparing for and conducting the oral examination, arrangements will be made, where necessary, to accommodate the requirements of students with special communication needs.
 In particular, examiners should be informed of any measures or adjustments needed in conducting the examination.
-For example, it is important that the room in which the viva voce examination is to be held is appropriately arranged to ensure accessibility and clear communication.
+For example, it is important that the room in which the viva is to be held is appropriately arranged to ensure accessibility and clear communication.

 Consideration of Examiners' Recommendations

-- Each examiner will prepare an independent written report on the thesis and make this available to the other examiner(s) prior to the viva voce examination.
-After a viva voce examination the examiners will prepare a joint report within one working week on the conduct of the viva voce examination which includes an agreed recommendation.
-The relevant University Examiners' Joint Report and Recommendation Form which lists criteria for assessing the research student (see paragraphs 5 to 7 above), should be completed and submitted to the Graduate School Office.
-The research student should be given a copy of the completed joint report by the Graduate School Office and, if amendments are required, written guidance on revisions to the thesis.
-The timing for amendments begins at the point the student receives the written report from the Graduate School Office.
-In cases where the examiners are unable to reach agreement, a further external examiner should be appointed to assess the thesis and the other examiners' reports (see also paragraph 104, Consideration of Examiners' Recommendations).
+- Each examiner will prepare an independent written report on the thesis and make this available to the other examiner(s) prior to the oral examination.
+After an oral examination the examiners will prepare a joint report on the conduct of the viva and including, where appropriate, an agreed recommendation.
+The University's Examiners' Joint Report and Recommendations form, which lists criteria for assessing the candidate, should be used (see the Quality Handbook for a template form).
+The candidate should be given a copy of the completed joint report.
+In cases where the examiners are unable to reach agreement, a further external examiner should be appointed to assess the thesis and the other examiners' reports (see also paragraph 93, Consideration of Examiners' Recommendations).
 The examiners' recommendations must take one of the following forms.

-- That the degree for which the research student has submitted a thesis be awarded.
+- That the degree for which the candidate has submitted a thesis be awarded.

-- That the degree for which the research student has submitted a thesis be awarded subject to minor amendments to the thesis being made by a date specified (minor amendments include: minor errors/omissions of substance, typographical errors, occasional stylistic or grammatical flaws, corrections to references, addition/modification to one or two figures, and minor changes to layout, and require no new research; these changes need only be certified by the internal examiner).
-The date specified for the submission of such minor amendments should normally be no later than three months after the formal notification to the research student.
+- That the degree for which the candidate has submitted a theses be awarded subject to minor amendments to the thesis being made by a date specified (minor amendments include: minor errors/omissions of substance, typographical errors, occasional stylistic or grammatical flaws, corrections to references, addition/modification to one or two figures, and minor changes to layout, and require no new research; these changes need only be certified by the internal examiner).
+The date specified for the submission of such minor amendments should normally be no later than one month after the formal notification to the candidate.

-- That the degree for which the research student has submitted a thesis be awarded subject to the correction of modest errors/omissions of substance being made by a date specified (the procedure for certification of the amendments should be clearly specified in the report).
+- That the degree for which the candidate has submitted a thesis be awarded subject to the correction of modest errors/omissions of substance being made by a date specified (the procedure for certification of the amendments should be clearly specified in the report).
 Such amendments may require limited further analysis but will not affect the originality of the central thesis.
-They will be of a scale to require certification by both the internal and external examiners, though normally not so extensive that a further viva voce examination is required.
-The date specified for the submission of such modest amendments should normally be no later than six months, although examiners may request a specified date of up to nine months, after the formal notification to the research student.
+They will be of a scale to require certification by both the internal and external examiners, though normally not so extensive that an oral is required.
+The date specified for the submission of such intermediate amendments should normally be no later than six months after the formal notification to the candidate.

-- That the research student be required to attend for a further viva voce examination within three months of the date of the original viva voce examination.
+- That the candidate be required to attend for a further oral examination,

-- That the research student be permitted to resubmit by a date specified a revised thesis for the same degree for re-examination, including an additional viva voce examination, on one subsequent occasion.
-The date specified for submission of the revised thesis should normally be no later than twelve months after the formal notification to the research student.
-The Fees Office should be informed when a research student has been asked to submit a revised thesis.
+- That the candidate be permitted to resubmit by a date specified a revised thesis for the same degree for re-examination on one subsequent occasion.
+The date specified for submission of the revised thesis should normally be no later than twelve months after the formal notification to the candidate.
+The Fees Office should be informed when a candidate has been asked to submit a revised thesis.

-- That, in the case only of a PhD research student who has failed to satisfy the examiners, permission may be given to the research student to apply within a specified time for the award of the degree of MPhil.
-Submission may be allowed without re-examination, subject to any minor amendment of the thesis which may be required by the examiners.
-Or, at the request of the examiners, submission of a revised thesis may be subject to re-examination, including a viva voce examination.
+- That, in the case only of a PhD candidate who has failed to satisfy the examiners, permission may be given to the candidate to apply within a specified time for the award of the degree of MPhil.
+This may be allowed without re-examination, subject to any minor amendment of the thesis which may be required by the examiners, or may be subject to re-examination of a revised thesis.
 In such circumstances, the work must meet the normal criteria for the award of the MPhil degree.

 - That the degree be not awarded and that re-submission of the thesis be not permitted.

-- A research student must satisfy the examiners in both the thesis and the viva voce examination.
-A research student may fail either the thesis or the viva voce examination or both and the examiners may recommend re-examination only in that part in which the research student failed.
-This may not apply if additional work required substantially modifies the submission; on the other hand, where a thesis has demonstrated adequate practical work but insufficient theoretical knowledge, then viva voce re-examination only may be required.
+- A candidate must satisfy the examiners in both the thesis and the oral examination.
+A candidate may fail either the thesis or the oral or both and the examiners may recommend re-examination only in that part in which the candidate failed.
+This may not apply if additional work required substantially modifies the submission; on the other hand, where a thesis has demonstrated adequate practical work but insufficient theoretical knowledge, then oral re-examination only may be required.

-- Research students required to make minor or modest amendments, or to submit a revised thesis for re-examination, should be given a clear and prompt statement by the examiners of what is required and by what date.
+- Candidates required to make minor or modest amendments, or to submit a revised thesis for re-examination, should be given a clear and prompt statement by the examiners of what is required and by what date.
 The timescale should be agreed by all parties.
-When minor corrections have been submitted, the research student should normally be informed whether they have been approved within three weeks of their submission.
-In the case of modest corrections/amendments, the research student should normally be informed whether they have been approved within six weeks of their submission, or sooner if possible.
-It is the responsibility of the co-ordinating supervisor to ensure that the corrections are approved promptly (although in practice this may be delegated to an administrative member of staff) so that the research student's degree can be awarded as soon as possible.
+When minor corrections have been submitted, the candidate should normally be informed whether they have been approved within three weeks of their submission.
+In the case of modest corrections/amendments, the candidate should normally be informed whether they have been approved within six weeks of their submission, or sooner if possible.
+It is the responsibility of the main supervisor to ensure that the corrections are approved promptly (although in practice this may be delegated to an administrative member of staff) so that the candidate's degree can be awarded as soon as possible.